A Minimal Boot Sector

-The code of the boot sector turns out to be very short (only 21 lines of code excluding comments and blank lines).
+The code is very short — only 21 lines of code excluding comments and blank lines.

 org 7C00H ; the program will be loaded at 7C00H